lukasturcani/stk/docs/source/index.rst

 ...............
-    A goal of :mod:`stk` is to provide simple interfaces and require minimal information from users to achieve basic and common tasks, but also allow essentially limitless customization and extension in order to facilitate complex workflows.
+    A goal of :mod:`stk` is to provide simple interfaces and require minimal information from users to achieve basic and common tasks, but also allow essentially extensive customization and extension in order to facilitate complex workflows.

 Extensibility and Customization